Teacher Incentive Allotment

 -

-- Leaving the district: If a teacher leaves before the August payout, the allotment remains at the campus and is distributed among TIA-designated teachers on that campus.
+- Leaving the district: If a teacher leaves before the August payout, the allotment remains at the campus and is distributed among TIA-designated teachers on that campus (Effective 26.27 school year).

 - Transferring campuses: If a teacher transfers within the district and remains in a TIA-eligible position (087 code), they will receive their allotment.
 The amount is determined by the campus assignment based on the Winter Roster submission.